top of page

 After a quick stop for lunch I continued on going uphill now onto to the higher sand dunes.
 The view looking back wasn't too shabby.

 I carried on for a few more kilometres and eventually reached camp.
-I knew I had to get their before sunset, the research had told me it was stunning but I wasn't prepared for what I saw.
+I knew I had to get there before sunset, the research had told me it was stunning but I wasn't prepared for what I saw.
 As I came over the brow of the hill I was stunned by the browny orange sunset over Noosa Lake with the Hinterland in the background.
 It was almost dark and I just caught the end of the sunset.
 One of the best sunsets I had seen in a long time, but unfortunately there were more pressing things to take care of.
 I had a choice, take a photo and then put the tent up in the dark in snake country or skip the photo.
-With great regret I skipped the photo.
+With great regret, I skipped the photo.
 I wish I hadn't now so that I could share that great sunset with you all.

 I was pretty tired, with the road from the ferry and the mistake I think I had walked about 24km that day.
-That's a decent day 1 for a overweight middle aged man with a pack on a sandy trail.
+That's a decent day 1 for an overweight middle-aged man with a pack on a sandy trail.
 All the hiker camps have a communal area and I used it to prepare dinner.
 Nothing fancy just a normal dehydrated meal, you know the stuff that looks like dog food and normally tastes like wet cardboard.
 I sat at a wooden table enjoying the moment knowing I was alone in the wilderness with probably nobody else around for miles.
 I hadn't seen anyone all day apart from the people on the beach and from here on wasn't expecting to see anyone until towards the end.
 Research had shown it was not a popular route for hikers, maybe they knew something I didn't.
 I settled down in the tent, listened to an audible book and by 9pm fell asleep.

 Day 2 - Brahminy Walkers Camp to Dutgee Walkers Camp (20.3km)